NIP and Distal Metric Structures: Fuzzy Combinatorics

 \begin{thm} For any $\varepsilon > 0$, $0 \leq r < s \leq 1$ and $g : \N \to [0,\infty)$ such that $g(n) = o(1)$, there is $N = N((s-r)\varepsilon, g)$ such that if $Q \subset [0,1]^X$ is a class of functions such that $\frac{r_Q(n)}{n} \leq g(n)$ for all $n$, and $\mu$ is a finitely-supported probability measure on $X$, there is an $\varepsilon$-net $A$ for $Q_{r,s}$ with respect to $\mu$ with $|A| \leq N$. \end{thm} \begin{proof} Let $N,\delta$ be such that $g(N) < \delta < (s-r) \varepsilon$.
 Using Theorem \ref{thm_approx}, we can find a $\delta$-approximation $\bar A$ for $Q^{r,s}$, which by Lemma \ref{lem_Qnet} is a $\varepsilon$-net for $Q_{r,s}$. \end{proof}

-This statement is easy to deduce from the VC-Theorem, but it only applies to fuzzy set systems derived from classes of functions.
+The bound on the size of $\varepsilon$-nets in Theorem \ref{thm_Qnet} was easy to deduce from a version of the VC-Theorem (Theorem \ref{thm_approx}), but it only applies to fuzzy set systems derived from classes of functions.
 With a direct probabilistic argument, adapted from the classical proof by Haussler and Welzl (\cite[Theorem 10.2.4]{matousek_GTM}), we can bound the size on $\varepsilon$-nets for any VC fuzzy set system based only on $\varepsilon$ and the VC-dimension, up to some measurability assumptions.
 In an upcoming paper\cite{anderson2}, we will prove that this also holds in the context of generically stable Keisler measures.

 \begin{thm} For any $\varepsilon > 0$ and $d \in \N$, there is $N = O(d\varepsilon^{-1}\log \varepsilon^{-1})$ such that if $\mathcal{F}$ is a fuzzy set system on $X$ with VC-dimension at most $d$, and $\mu$ is a finitely-supported probability measure on $X$, there is an $\varepsilon$-net $A$ for $\mathcal{F}$ with respect to $\mu$ with $|A| \leq N$.